 The divine din is superior to man-made laws or social orders in that control over man is carried out in a very special way, namely, through the vigil of the angels.
-Moreover, the divine din obliges in every man and woman to enjoin the right and forbid the wrong.
-All men, without exception, are instructed to watch over the action of their fellow men and to be guardians of the law.

-It is only belief in a divine order which contains and defines action outside the limits of good and bad and within the reality of the Day of Reckoning to come.
-Most importantly, the Lord of the world and of all the unseen world is aware of man's every action and is present with him everywhere at every moment.
+Moreover, the divine din obliges in every man and woman to enjoin the right and forbid the wrong All men, without exception, are instructed to watch over the action of their fellow men and to be guardians of the law.
+It is only belief in a divine order, which contains and defines action outside the limits of good and bad and within the reality of the Day of Reckoning to come.
+Most importantly, the Lord of the world and of the entire unseen world is aware of Man's every action and is present with him everywhere at every moment.

 Like the civil codes drawn up by man, there is also in the divine code a corresponding system of punishment for every sin, both in this world and on the day of reckoning after death.
 Unlike the civil code, however, the divine law guarantees that no man will escape from judgment and punishment, if punishment is warranted.

-As proof, the reader is urged to follow what is written in chapter 4: 59, "Obey God and obey the messenger and those of you in authority" and, in 11: 71, "And the believers, men and women are protecting friends one to another; they enjoin the right and forbid the wrong."
+As proof, the reader is urged to follow what is written in chapter IV: 59, "Obey God and obey the messenger and those of you in authority" and, in XI: 71, "And the believers, men and women are protecting friends one to another; they enjoin the right and forbid the wrong.

-Likewise, we may study 82:1-12 when God says, "Indeed there are guardians above you, generous and recording, who know (all) that you do" and, also in 34:21, "And your Lord (O Muhammad) takes note of all things."

-A Second Question: It has been argued that the intellect does not always decide in favor of respect for the law.
+Likewise, we may study LXXXII: 10-12 when God says, "Indeed there are guardians above you, generous and recording, who know (all) that you do" and, also in XXXIV: 21, "Andy our Lord (0 Muhammad) takes note of all things.
+A Second Question: It has been argued that the intellect does not always decide in favour of respect for the law.
 Is this not inconsistent with what is contained in the saying of the Imams which states that God has given two proofs to his servants, the outward and obvious one being that of His Prophet, and the inner and hidden one being that of the intellect of man?
 How are we to understand this statement in the light of how the intellect has been described?
 Answer: Without exception, man's intellect is concentrated on securing benefit and avoiding harm.

 Whenever it accepts to cooperate and share in society's activity, it is, as we have seen above, seeking its own benefit.

-This need is often felt by those who wish to profit from others or seek to control others by using their wealth.
-For such men there is nothing prohibiting them from pursuing their illegal action; their intellect will not decide in favor of the law nor forbid transgression of the same law.
+Those who wish to profit from others or seek to control others by using their wealth often feel this need.
+For such men there is nothing prohibiting them from pursuing their illegal action; their intellect will pot decide in favour of the law nor forbid transgression of the same law.

-If, however, the source of compulsion (as is understood in the light of divine revelation) is from God, then the effect on man is totally different.
+If, however~, the source of compulsion (as is understood in the light of divine revelation) is from God, then the effect on man is totally different.
 God's watching over man's action, His punishment or reward of bad or good action, admits of no negligence, ignorance or incapacity.

-The intellect, which recognizes the existence of God, cannot refuse the law.
-It will always decide in favor of that which revelation demands of man.
+The intellect, which recognizes the existence of God, cannot refuse the law

+It will always decide in favour of that which revelation demands of man.
 Thus the intellect of a believing man will recognize the importance of the revelation over any personal matter.
-God say in 13:33 "Is He who is aware of the deserts of every soul as he who is aware of nothing;" and, in 86:4, "No human soul but has a guardian over it" and, 74:38, "Every soul is a pledge for its own deeds."
+God say in XIII: 33 "is He who is aware of the deserts of every soul as he who is aware of nothing; "and, in LXXXVI: 4, "No human soul bu1 has a guardian over it" and, LXXIV: 38, "Eve!, soul is a pledge for, its own deeds."

-The Path of Revelation is Protected against Mistakes
+The Path of Revelation is Protected Against Mistakes